By Lindsey Romain

 “It just doesn’t really matter to us,” says Fetting.

 Commercials and corner-of-the-screen ads have been reminding us since December that TV is about to take it to the next level.
 The transition date was set for Feb.
-17, 2009, but a bill passed by the House on Feb.
-4 pushed the date to June 12 after Nielsen Media predicted 6.5 million American households weren’t prepared for the switch.
+17, 2009, but a bill passed by the

-The bill, signed by President Obama on Feb.
+President Obama on Feb.
 11, was designated to give those households a little more time to get with the digital program.

 Digital TV is the latest nation-wide technology advancement craze, a way of transforming static analog cable to crystal-clear, high definition television images.
 The transition has been in progress since early 2007, when televisions were first required to be produced with HDTV tuners.